LIXINGHUI17/School_District_Analysis/README.md

 ## Overview of the school district analysis: Explain the purpose of this analysis.
 ###

-## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+## Results:

 ### How is the district summary affected?
+#### The average math score dropped 0.1%, the average reading score stayed same.
+The percentage of passing math dropped 0.2%, and the percentage of passing reading dropped 0.3%.
+The percentage of overall passing dropped 0.1%.

 #### Old District Summary
 ![Old_district_summary](/Resources/Old_district_summary.png)